volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 console.log(dateTime);
 ```

-Refer to the [install guide](https://moment.github.io/luxon/docs/manual/install.html) for instructions on making sure your platform has access to the Intl APIs and the ICU data to power it.
+Refer to the [installation guide](https://moment.github.io/luxon/docs/manual/install.html) for instructions on how to ensure that your platform has access to the Intl APIs and ICU data to power it.

 **This is especially important for Node, which does not ship with ICU data by default**.

-To learn how locales work in Luxon, see the [official documentation](https://moment.github.io/luxon/docs/manual/intl.html).
+To learn how locales work in luxon, see the [official documentation](https://moment.github.io/luxon/docs/manual/intl.html).

 ## Summary

-In this article we have reviewed some of the most popular MomentJS alternatives, like **luxon, dayjs** and **date-fns**.
+In this article, we have reviewed some of the most popular MomentJS alternatives, such as **luxon, dayjs** and **date-fns**.

-There are more less used libraries for handling dates, but some of them are not fully shipped with necessary functionalities, some are not updated anymore.
+There are other lesser-used libraries for handling dates, but some of them do not fully ship with the necessary functionality, and others are no longer updated.

-Always make sure to consider alternative libraries for handling dates before installing Moment and your project will definitely benefit from that.
+Always make sure to consider alternative date handling libraries before installing MomentJS, and your project will definitely benefit from that.